BeginnerCoder21/PaintBoard/README.md

 # PaintBoard
 This is a PaintBoard developed using HTML, CSS and JS with Node.js as backend.
+It is not responsive yet!!